Battery Powered Lawn Equipment and Solar Charging Lawn Truck Undergo Field Test with Turf Masters Lawn Care

 At the Green Industry Expo 2017 in Louisville, KY, lithium was already putting out the gas fire.
 Battery power marketing is now leading the charge for nearly every major player in the lawn and landscape power tool industry.
 Blowers, pruners, riding mowers-even a complete Super Lawn Technologies truck system designed to run solely battery powered lawn and landscape tools.
 Batteries are topped off during the day by the sun.
 Solar panels fixed to the roof of the truck harness enough energy to recharge the batteries on the truck keeping a three-man crew energized all day.

-“I usually will switch a battery out and when I get through with the job just come back on the truck, pop it in the charger, you know, if it’s got less than two bars pop it on the charger it’s got more than two bars it’s usually good for another job.”
+Sword says, “I usually will switch a battery out and when I get through with the job.
+I just come back on the truck, pop it in the charger, you know, if it’s got less than two bars, pop it on the charger.
+If it’s got more than two bars, it’s usually good for another job.”

 In nearby Biloxi, The Turf Masters company quietly deploys their fully electric battery powered arsenal of lawn and landscaping power tools complete with Super Lawn Technologies Solar Mobile Charging Station, at some of the best landscape maintenance accounts in the region.

 Tony Bass, owner and CEO of Super Lawn Technologies and designer of the Mobile Solar Charging Station says,

 “We’re not trying to get you to do anything else but replace that gasoline and the foreign oil.
 We just want to get away from that all together and use the clean power of the sun as well as electrical power from your home or your office.
 What’s going to happen is you’re recharging batteries during the day as you use up the batteries in your hand tools.
 You will then be able to return home to the shop in the evening and just plug your truck in allowing you to recharge the robust battery system underneath”.